boosterKRD/boosterKRD.github.io/_posts/2023-08-18-corrupt-PGDATA.md

 date: 2023-08-18
 ---

-Sometimes, when testing backup utilities like WAL-G, Pgbaclrest, and others, it's necessary to intentionally corrupt data.
+Sometimes, when testing backup utilities like WAL-G, Pgbackrest, and others, it's necessary to intentionally corrupt data.
 This is because the features advertised by these tools don't always correctly verify checksum corruption, for example, as in the case of [WAL-G](https://github.com/wal-g/wal-g/issues/1140), where the tool fails to detect bad checksums when using the -v flag.

 <!--MORE-->